 If you’ve admired and enjoyed watching the graceful Olympic sport that is curling, you now have a chance to try it out.

 The sport of curling, rapidly growing in New Hampshire, arrived in the Lakes Region in 2015 with the formation of the Lakes Region Curling Association.
 After highly successful Fall and Winter leagues from 2015 through last March, the LRCA is holding an informational session for potential new members on Wednesday, August 8, at the Wolfeboro Public Library.
 The 7 p.m. event will pave the way for a curling league that will start in October at Pop Whalen Arena in Wolfeboro.

 LRCA curling experiences are designed for participants all ages, for men and women, and for people of varied abilities.

-The July 8 session starts at 7 p.m. and will offer an overview of the game of curling, display some of the equipment used in game play, and present information about how the local fall league will operate.
+The August 8 session will offer an overview of the game of curling, display some of the equipment used in game play, and present information about how the local fall league will operate.

 Members of the public from throughout the Lakes Region are encouraged to attend, hear organizers discuss the upcoming program, and ask questions about the sport.

 Participants in the LRCA’s fall league will be free to organize their own teams of four to six members (game play will allow team members to rotate into a game), but organizers will also create teams for individuals who do not have one already formed.